felixelex/trajnetplusplusbaselines/README.rst

 * In a next step, we evaluated the different models.
 While using the extensive scoring of *Trajnet++*, we also plotted the model predictions in different situations.
 For more details, see *Results*.
 * Finally, we picked our best performing model, and uploaded an submission to `AICrowd <https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge>`_.

-Our trained models and their result visualizations are placed at `./trained_models`.
+Our trained models and result visualizations are placed at `./trained_models`.

 Results
 =======